 The geometry of travel: our picks for destinations purely through lines, curves and shadows.

-There’s a way to travel that slows you down.
+There’s a way to travel that slows you down

-Some places dazzle with colour.
+Some places dazzle with color.
 Others overwhelm with scale.
 And then there are the rare ones that speak in geometry in the split second when light meets form and the shadows decide to stay a little longer.

 We’ve chosen these destinations not because they’re beautiful (though they are), but because their geometry isn’t decoration, it’s the soul of the place.
 In each, the lines, curves, and shadows are not just aesthetic, they’re the story itself.